runcible-spoon/runcible-spoon.github.io/content/misc/runcible-spoon.md

 Over time the term came to mean "spork."

-I saw first "runcible spoon" in Thomas Pynchon's *Gravity's Rainbow*, where, immediately following World War II, two US still overseas kill time by engaging in a makeshift knifefight with the implements.
+I first saw "runcible spoon" in Thomas Pynchon's *Gravity's Rainbow*, where, immediately following World War II, two US seamen engage in a makeshift knifefight with the implements to pass the time.

 I liked the way it sounded and made it my Github handle.
 This site is served by Github Pages, which by default places your username in the URL.
 You can [view the repo here](https://github.com/runcible-spoon/runcible-spoon.github.io).